 Tactical reports are essential in making business decisions as they help identify trends, productivity, and successes across various business segments/departments.
 Tableau is well-positioned to build tactical reports.
 From any given financial data, it can create tactical reports in minutes.

 8. Connecting data sets

 Tableau is well equipped to connect numerous data sets and draw up relevant financial information.
-The tool is very resourceful in connecting all the dots, relating all different data sets available, and making important financial and business decisions from several possible data relationships.
+The tool is very resourceful in connecting all the dots, relating all the different data sets available, and making important financial and business decisions from several possible data relationships.